 In Databricks Runtime 5.3 ML and above, Azure Databricks provides

 dbfs:/ml, a special folder that offers high-performance I/O for deep learning workloads, that maps to

 file:/dbfs/ml on driver and worker nodes.
 Azure Databricks recommends using Databricks Runtime 5.3 ML (or above) and saving data under

 This FUSE mount also alleviates the local file I/O API limitation of supporting only files smaller than 2GB.

-If you use an older Databricks Runtime version lower than 5.3 ML or you want to use your own storage, Azure Databricks recommends that you use the blobfuse client, an open source project to provide a virtual filesystem backed by Azure Blob Storage.
+If you use a Databricks Runtime version lower than 5.3 ML or you want to use your own storage, Azure Databricks recommends that you use the blobfuse client, an open source project to provide a virtual filesystem backed by Azure Blob Storage.
 To mount an Azure Blob Storage container as a file system with blobfuse, you can use an init script.
 The following notebook explains how to generate an init script and configure a cluster to run the script.